Setting up a mobile beauty business

 Setting up a mobile beauty business is an attractive option for many beauticians.
 But if you’re thinking of going your own way you have a lot of hard work ahead.
 However, if it leads to having your own successful company and all the joys that come with it, you’ll find it’s well worth the effort.

-Here’s our guide to setting up a mobile beauty business in the UK.
+Here’s our guide on how to start a mobile beauty business in the UK.

-To become a mobile beauty therapist or beautician, you’ll need relevant qualifications.
-There are a range of training providers and accrediting bodies, so you’ll have to make sure yours is widely recognised before you commit.
+To become a mobile beauty therapist or beautician, you'll need relevant qualifications.
+There are a range of beauty therapist qualifications available with training providers and accrediting bodies, so you'll have to make sure yours is widely recognised before you commit.

-- NVQ (National Vocational Qualification) Certificates and Diplomas in courses like Beauty Techniques and Hair and Beauty Services are available at many colleges, either full or part-time
+- NVQ (National Vocational Qualification) Certificates and Diplomas are available in many colleges.
+NVQ beauty courses such as Beauty Techniques and Hair and Beauty Services, are available to study either full or part time to suit your lifestyle.

 - CIBTAC (Confederation of International Beauty Therapy & Cosmetology) offers Levels 1-5 qualifications in a variety of beauty specialisms, including complimentary techniques like stone therapy